 He was sure that his misdiagnosed condition had cost him some championships where he couldn’t compete in optimal condition, particularly the 2012 Australian Open in which he lost to Jo-Wilfried Tsonga.
 He also considers this the lowest point in his career, but since then it has cemented his resolve to approach the fitness component of his training.
 This helped him achieve the levels of sportsmanship, once his nutrition was put in order.

 He started training for 14 hours per day, which included practicing every morning and afternoon, lifting weights, running or riding a bike and lots of mobility work.
 The constant traveling did not impede much with his training regimen.
 One example is that he continued his practice even in Abu Dhabi, in its scorching heat and high humidity.

 While his training regimen and diet advice may not make a lot of sense for a regular athlete, Novak offers some advice that might apply to the overall fitness population as well and can have a tremendous impact on your overall level of fitness, athletic ability and quality of life.
 The new training and diet principles that he started following have had a huge effect on his game and efforts to achieving top level status in world tennis.

-What we’ll explain in this article is Novak’s advice on foam rolling, stretching, yoga, how his use of the “egg pod” helps him with his overall fitness and the minimum dose of effective workout one can complete in about 20 minutes or less.
+What we’ll explain in this article is Novak Djokovic advice on training, foam rolling, stretching, yoga, how his use of the “egg pod” helps him with his overall fitness and the minimum dose of effective workout one can complete in about 20 minutes or less.

 Modern life has created sedentary lifestyles, however humans have evolved to endure great physical exertion, so it’s no wonder that you feel a lot happier after you’ve finished exercising.
 It’s the same rush of dopamine your ancestors felt.
 Let’s try and make it a lifestyle!